aaronbloomfield/pdr/labs/lab06/index.md

 Here is what should be covered in your report:

 - An explanation of the big-theta running time of the word-search portion of your program
-    - You already figured this out in the pre-lab, but now we want to know why
+    - You already figured this out in the in-lab, but now we want to know why
     - Your running time should be in terms of *r* (rows), *c* (columns), and *w* (words) -- you can assume that the maximum word size is some small constant
 - Timing results for words2.txt and 300x300.grid.txt
     - You should provide three different timings: